15 Sincere Ways To Say “Thank You” in German in All Situations

 2. Danke schön / Danke sehr — Thank you kindly / Thank you very much

-Once you tack on schön or sehr to danke, you’ve upped the formality of your thanks.
-Both phrases pack more oomph than danke.
-You’ll probably hear them often in formal conversations, such as business transactions, although danke schön is still pretty common among friends.
+Once you tack on schön or sehr to danke, you’ve packed more formal oomph than with danke alone.
+You’ll hear them often in conversations like business transactions, although danke schön is still common among friends.

-Danke sehr sounds a tad more polite just by its translation, but it can be used interchangeably with danke schön.
-Regardless of which you use, both of them have a pleasant ring and roll off your tongue easily; danke schön even has its own song named after it.
+Danke sehr sounds more polite in its translation, but it can be interchanged with danke schön—which even has its own song named after it.

 3. Vielen Dank — Many thanks

 Some might say that this phrase is even more formal than danke schön or danke sehr.

 It definitely sounds more heartfelt, and it’s good to use when someone has really helped you out or you’re truly grateful.